 In 1989 Pastor Ronald Fink arrived, serving here until 1999.
 He was assisted by Pastor Kunze until his death from cancer in 1994, followed by associate pastors Mark Joeckel and Scott Heitshusen.
 When Pastor Fink retired, Trinity was served during a three-year vacancy by Pastor Bill Reinhardt.

 Pastor Jeff Moore served Trinity as Senior Pastor from 2003 through December, 2014.
 Associate Pastor Jon van Sliedrecht served here 2004-2007, and Pastor Billy Brath served as Trinity’s Urban Missionary and Associate Pastor from 2009 through June 2015.

 Rev. Dr. Thomas R. Zehnder, Rev. Jim Martin and Rev. Larry Schaefer each served Trinity well as Interim Senior Pastors for select periods of time from January 2015 through September 2017 when a Call was issued to & accepted by Rev. Doug Kallesen.
 On October 1, 2017, Rev. Doug Kallesen was installed as Trinity’s Senior Pastor.

 Today Trinity Lutheran School cares for and educates nearly 400 children from six weeks old through eighth grade.
 The worshiping congregation averages about 300 people per weekend, with many opportunities for Christian witness and service in reaching out to downtown Orlando and the world.
-With 98 years of history behind us, Trinity is excited to begin a second century of sharing Jesus with those around us.
-Trinity’s 100th anniversary wil be celebrated in the Spring of 2019.
+With 99 years of history behind us, Trinity is excited to begin a second century of sharing Jesus with those around us.
+Trinity’s 100th anniversary will be celebrated in May of 2019.